artaktavi/TelegramEncryptor/README.md

 ## Usage

-If you're completely confused, just send `/help` message to bot, it will show you possible ways of TCrypto usage.
+If you're completely confused, just send `/help` message to bot, it will show you short info about TCrypto and it's usage.

+Send `/start` message to interact with TCrypto.
+It will show you instruction.
+You should choose cipher you want to use after that.

+To change cipher send `/cipher` message to bot, it should suggest options.

+Now, when cipher is chosen, use:

+- `/encrypt`
+- `/decrypt`
+- `/hack`

+commands for encryption \ decryption \ hacking, after that send message with text \ file with text that you want to process.
+Bot will respond about correctness of your request.
+After that bot should send you result, sometimes it can take time, so just wait a bit...

+Success!
+You got a encrypted \ decrypted \ hacked file or message, it depends on what did you send to bot (file or message) and chosen command.